Defining web accessibility

-But what exactly is web accessibility to begin with?
-If you’re not really sure what web accessibility standards are or why they’re important, this article is for you.
+There is more work to be done, but what exactly does web accessibility mean and why is it so important?
+If you’re not really sure what web accessibility standards are or why they matter, this article is for you.

 The web should be easy to use